-Independent end-point assessor
+Independent assessor

-An independent end-point assessor must be someone who has nothing to gain from the outcome of the assessment and must not have been involved in training or line management of the apprentice.
-They must be approved and appointed by the endpoint assessment organisation to undertake the independent end-point assessment of the apprentice.
+An independent assessor must be someone who has nothing to gain from the outcome of the end-point assessment and must not have been involved in training or line management of the apprentice.
+They must be approved and appointed by the end-point assessment organisation to undertake the independent end-point assessment of the apprentice.

-To ensure consistent and reliable judgements are made, independent end-point assessors will be subject to rigorous quality assurance and must take part in regular standardisation activities.
-The mandatory criteria for independent end-point assessors is set out below:
+To ensure consistent and reliable judgements are made, independent assessors will be subject to rigorous quality assurance and must take part in regular standardisation activities.
+The mandatory criteria for independent assessors is set out below:

-- a) Occupational Expertise of Cabin Crew Independent End-point Assessors The requirements set out below relate to all Cabin Crew independent end-point assessors.
-Independent end-point assessors must: - ✓ Have current, relevant knowledge and understanding of the apprenticeship standard as set out in the industry set Grading Criteria (Annex D). - ✓ Hold a recognised current workplace assessment qualification or suitable alternative (for example, Level 3 award in assessing competence in the work environment / Level 3 certificate in assessing vocational achievement). - ✓ Have current, relevant occupational expertise and knowledge, at the relevant level of the occupational area(s) they are assessing, which has been gained through 'hands on' experience in the industry.
-This should include a current, valid attestation.1 - Practice standardised assessment principles set out by the end-point assessment organisation. - ✓ Have sufficient resources to carry out the role of independent end-point assessor i.e. time and budget.
+a) Occupational Expertise of Cabin Crew Independent Assessors

+The requirements set out below relate to all Cabin Crew independent assessors.
+Independent assessors must:

+- ✓ Have current, relevant knowledge and understanding of the apprenticeship standard as set out in the industry set Grading Criteria (Annex D). - ✓ Hold a recognised current workplace assessment qualification or suitable alternative (for example, Level 3 award in assessing competence in the work environment / Level 3 certificate in assessing vocational achievement). - ✓ Have current, relevant occupational expertise and knowledge, at the relevant level of the occupational area(s) they are assessing, which has been gained through 'hands on' experience in the industry.
+This should include a current, valid attestation.1 - Practice standardised assessment principles set out by the end-point assessment organisation and attend EPAO standardisation events annually. - ✓ Have sufficient resources to carry out the role of independent end-point assessor i.e. time and budget.